madelinehain/Team-Quests/quest-3/Group_Skills/Q3-24__UDP/ReadMe.md

 ### Summary
 #### Part 1: Laptop is Server, ESP32 is Client <br>
 In the ESP32 menuconfig we changed the IPV4 address to the laptop's IP address and in the node server code we used the same IP address.
 Port 3333 was used.
+We also had to set up the router in menuconfig and used our SSID, "Group_5", and password, "smartsys".

 ### Sketches/Diagrams